 Since your credit report and score can change from day to day, it is to your advantage to learn what is impacting your score and where you rank among Canadian consumers.
-Since your credit report may be the first indication of identity theft it is of critical importance to be alerted when new accounts, address changes, and potential fraud patterns appear in your file.
+Your credit report may be the first indication of identity theft, so it is of critical importance to be alerted when new accounts, address changes, and potential fraud patterns appear in your file.
 Since your debt affects your financial picture, you will find it revealing to see graphically what portion of your income is going toward your debt, the way potential lenders may see you.

 Credit history.
 Your credit accounts and loans with retail stores, banks, finance companies, credit unions and others.
-For each account the report shows balances you owe, credit limits, late payments, and on-time payments and dates when the accounts were opened.
+For each account the report shows balances you owe, credit limits, late and on-time payments and dates when the accounts were opened.
 Closed accounts are also shown.
 Cell phone and Internet accounts might also appear.

 Public records.
 Judgments, bankruptcies, registered items.